-Description This instruction stops program execution and turns off the system clock.
-The contents of the RAM and registers are retained.
+Description This instruction stops the program execution and turns off the system clock.
+The contents of the Data Memory and registers are retained.
 The WDT and prescaler are cleared.
-The power down bit (PDF) is set and the WDT time-out bit (TO) is cleared.
+The power down flag PDF is set and the WDT time-out flag TO is cleared.